AdithyanA2005/Awesome_Web_Apps/README.md

 # Awesome_Web_Designs

-### This project contains pure design designed by me
+### This project contains projects which are created with using HTML CSS JS

 > ## [00-Car_Animation](/00-Car_Animation/index.html)
 >